opensafely-core/ehrql/DEVELOPERS.md

 ### Codebase structure

-The files for test categories that target individual modules (for example **unit** and **integration** tests) are organized into roughly the same directory structure as the `databuilder` package itself.
+The files for test categories that target individual modules (for example **unit** and **integration** tests) are organized into roughly the same directory structure as the `ehrql` package itself.

-Generally a module `databuilder.foo` will have a corresponding test file like `tests/unit/test_foo.py`.
+Generally a module `ehrql.foo` will have a corresponding test file like `tests/unit/test_foo.py`.
-However we do not stick slavishly to this: where appropriate we may collapse tests for submodules like `databuilder.foo.{bar,bam}` into a single test file like `tests/unit/test_foo.py`, or break tests for a module like `databuilder.foo` into multiple test files like `tests/unit/foo/test_{one,another}_aspect.py`.
+However we do not stick slavishly to this: where appropriate we may collapse tests for submodules like `ehrql.foo.{bar,bam}` into a single test file like `tests/unit/test_foo.py`, or break tests for a module like `ehrql.foo` into multiple test files like `tests/unit/foo/test_{one,another}_aspect.py`.

 Test categories that run against the ehrQL as a whole or against multiple components (for example **spec** and **acceptance** tests) have their own internal structure.